Muhammad and the Bible: According to the Quran

-Quran 3:81, Quran 7:157, and Quran 48:29 are often cited in this context.
+Verses in the Quran that say that there are prophecies of Muhammad in earlier scriptures include Quran 3:81, 7:157, 48:29, and 61:6.
 Quran 61:6 says that Jesus brought good news about the close advent of Muhammad.
 Muslim historians and hagiographers (such as Ibn Ishaq) maintained that the people of Medina accepted Islam because of their awareness of these prophecies, and because they saw Muhammad as fulfilling them.